wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 **[A.2.q3.1]** We are using a computer with 32 GB of RAM.
 What is the parallel efficiency when running 2 tasks on 2 cores if they each require 16 GB of RAM?
 What if each task requires 20 GB of RAM?
+Show your work.
+You can answer this question purely via reasoning (i.e., no math).

 **[A.2.q3.2]** You are given a 2-core computer with 15 GB of RAM.
 On this computer you need to execute 6 tasks.
 The tasks have different RAM requirements (in GB):
 4, 5, 8, 10, 11, 14.
 Can you achieve 100% parallel efficiency?
+Show your reasoning.
+Consider  the tasks that can be paired (i.e., run simultaneously) and determine whether you can find 3 such pairs.

 **[A.2.q3.3]** A program consists of 3 tasks that each takes in 2 GB of input data and have 30,000 Gflop work.
 This program is executed on a 2-core computer with 1 Tflop/sec cores and equipped with a disk with 250 MB/sec read bandwidth.
 What is the parallel  efficiency if the program can never overlap I/O and computation (but multiple I/O operations can happen at the same time)?
+Show your work and reasoning.

 **[A.2.q3.4]** Same question as above but now the program always overlaps I/O and computation.
+Show your work and reasining.